 A password manager is a type of software that takes your collected credentials and securely stores them for your reference, keeping them secured behind a single master password.
 This enables you to use sufficiently secure and unique passwords while only needing to remember the one you use to log into the manager itself.

-TAP Tech is here to help you with effectively every aspect of your cybersecurity.
-To find out what more we can do for you, reach out to us at 203-744-9760.
+COMPANYNAME is here to help you with effectively every aspect of your cybersecurity.
+To find out what more we can do for you, reach out to us at PHONENUMBER.